-Causeway Bay, similar to New York’s Times Square or Tokyo’s Shinjuku, is mostly a culinary wasteland where easy tourist money rules.
+Causeway Bay, similar to New York’s Times Square or Oxford Circus in London, is mostly a culinary wasteland where easy tourist money rules.
 There are some exceptions, mainly small Japanese joints tucked inside the upper floors of nondescript commercial buildings.
 Two favourites among my group of friends are Tori Izakaya and Rakuen.
 Truth be told I don’t find both as some great shakes, but we keep going back since they usually manage to satisfy everyone’s palates.

 Dining out in Hong Kong is often an uncomfortable exercise with cramped seating and uninspiring service.
 Tori Izakaya takes everything up a notch: dim lighting, poor ventilation, washroom an adult can barely fit in, table packed so close I could smell the breath of the person sitting next to me.
 On this evening we get treated the special bonus when water incessantly drips on our table from the air conditioner above.
 Enough ranting — we come not for its ambience but the food, and there are a few items that manage to not let us down every time.

 The thick cut beef tongue is consistently great.
 Overcooked tongue is tough like a mouth guard, but here it is crunchy while retaining some rawness in the middle.
 Also delicious is the extremely tender Australian wagyu — the metallic taste of lightly grilled meat matches well with the heavy-handed salt and pepper seasoning.